buehler/semantic-release-cargo/README.md

 ### Options

+- `loginArgs`: Array of strings that contains additional arguments for `cargo login`
 - `allFeatures`: Boolean that attaches `--all-features` to the cargo commands (defaults to `false`)
 - `check`: Boolean that defines if `cargo check` is executed (defaults to `true`)
 - `checkArgs`: Array of strings that contains additional arguments for `cargo check`